What would you say if we told you you could build a versatile wardrobe around just 10 items?

 Navy Knitted Tie

-Now this is the only accessory I’m including in the 10 item wardrobe but depending on your day to day style it might be something you rarely use.
+Controversial, but this is the only accessory we’re including in the 10 item wardrobe.
+However, depending on your day to day style, it might be something you rarely use.

-Wearing a tie isn’t as popular as it once was with even more creative based office jobs not requiring ties to be worn.
-With this being said the Navy Knitted Tie bridges that gap between a tie that looks corporate and one that can be easily worn with more casual attire such as the White Button Down shirt I’ve already recommended.
+Wearing a tie isn’t as popular as it once was, with many modern office jobs not requiring ties to be worn.
+With this being said the Navy Knitted Tie bridges that gap between a tie that looks corporate and one that can be easily worn with more casual attire such as the White Button Down shirt above.

-Pay attention to the finer details focusing on the knot you use (I recommend a simple four in hand), the length of the tie alongside mastering that dimple.
+Pay attention to the finer details, including the knot you use (a simple four in hand is always a winner) and the length of the tie, alongside mastering that dimple.

 In terms of footwear nothing is more versatile than white sneakers.
-Now before you make any judgements I’m not talking about a pair of running shoes or flimsy plimsolls, I’m talking about a classic pair of minimal white sneakers.
+Now before you make any judgements, we’re not talking about a pair of running shoes or flimsy plimsolls, we’re talking about a classic pair of minimal white leather sneakers.

 A leather pair will add elegance to a pretty casual item but the main thing you want to focus on is minimalism.
 Keep the detailing to a minimum and you’ll get more wears from them.